What’s Tall, Dark and Deadly about?

-Tall, Dark & Deadly is set in modern day New Orleans, USA.
+Tall, Dark & Deadly is set in modern-day New Orleans, USA.
 The story has many well known supernatural species in it.
 Such as shapeshifters and various fae.
 As well as vampires, we’re also introduced to half-vampires called Dhampirs.
-Dhampirs are regarded as abominations by most supernatural species.
+Dhampirs are regarded as abominations by most of the other supernatural species.
 They’re not treated very nicely, many being executed by the Bureau before they “go rogue”.

 Kharma Kelley’s writing style is breezy with a good dose of sarcasm.
 I enjoyed the inclusion of pop culture quotes and shows making this a very easy book to read.

 I love stories that highlight the fact that we all have choices.
 That the choices we make not only affect us but those around us too.
 Sometimes, the hardest thing is to take personal responsibility for those choices we make.

 Tall, Dark & Deadly is the first book in a new series.
 Therefore, I understand that it’s a fine balance between imparting information and pace of plot.
 Ms Kelley has built a complex paranormal world filled with vampires, shapeshifters, goblins, demons and various species of Fae.
 Many will be very familiar to existing fans of paranormal romance and urban fantasy genres.
 However, she’s created an interesting history spanning millennia.
 A system of governance for the supernatural world.
 This includes The Bureau who oversee the laws that every supernatural species has to adhere to.
 Therefore, I’m intrigued to see where she’ll take us next.
 Looking forward to learning more about this world and how it works in subsequent books.

 I really enjoyed lots of elements within Tall, Dark & Deadly.